All Rights Reserved Copyright©2010 Perry’s Termite Service

 home buying process (pertaining to termite inspection reporting) that (in our opinion) should not be

-used; CLEAN, CLEAR, PASS & FAIL.
+CLEAN, CLEAR, PASS & FAIL.
 These four words can (and have) give wrong impressions to

 home buyers and sellers.
 A seller that is told that his/her home has FAILED the termite inspection, is

-often left feeling dejected, when in fact (and more often than not) the findings can be easily corrected.
+and more often than not) the findings can be easily corrected.

-report was CLEAN or CLEAR or that the house had PASSED the termite inspection.
-The fact is, nobody
+CLEAR, and that the home had PASSED the termite inspection.
+The fact is, nobody knows if the home

-knows if the home is "clean" or "clear" because nobody has the ability to see every inch of every wall.
+is "clean" or "clear" because nobody has the ability to see inside walls.

 Examples of conditions